django-salesforce/django-salesforce/README.rst

      deleted_list = list(Lead.objects.filter(IsDeleted=True).query_all())

 -  **Migrations** - Migrations can be used for an alternate test database with SalesforceModel.
-Then all tables must have Meta ``managed = True`` and attributes db_table and db_column are required.
-(Migrations in SFDC will be probably never supported, though it was experimantally tested creation of a new simple table in sandbox if a development patch is applied and permissions increased.
-If anything would be implemented after all, a new attribute will be added to SalesforceModel for safe forward compatibility.
-Consequently, the setting ``managed = True`` can be considered safe as it is related only to the alternate non SFDC database configured by ``SF_ALIAS``.)
+Then all tables must have a Meta with ``managed = True`` or without ``managed`` attribute and attributes ``db_table`` and ``db_column`` are required.
+(Migrations in SFDC are not supported.
+If anything would be implemented after all, only explicitly clearly selected fields and models could be migrated in explicitly labeled SFDC databases.
+   Consequently, the setting ``managed = True`` can be considered safe as it is related only to an alternate non SFDC database configured by ``SF_ALIAS``.)

 Foreign Key Support